vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 This advanced type provides additional search filtering and customization options compared to the simple GET method.

-## Corpus Key

-If you want to query a specific corpus or corpora, include the unique `corpus_key` in the path of the request such as `v2/corpora/:corpus_key`.

 The query response message encapsulates a single query result.
 It is a subdocument provided at indexing time.
 The `text` is the subdocument text, the `score` indicates how well the text answers the query (higher scores are better).